-Outreach & Engagement is part of the Division of Academic Affairs.
-Outreach & Engagement offers credit and non-credit programs as well as targeted one-time courses, certificate programs, and complete degree programs at a distance.
+Outreach & Engagement is part of University Programs.
+Outreach & Engagement offers credit and non-credit programs as well as targeted one-time courses, certificate programs and complete degree programs at a distance.
 The mission of Outreach & Engagement is to serve as a catalyst by utilizing JMU resources to create mutually beneficial partnerships, advance educational opportunities, and empower individuals and our extended communities.